ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

 As the `Query` type is completed, follow the steps below to define the `Mutation` type using remote methods.

-1. Define a remote method to add an entry to the data source using the [Ballerina GraphQL API Designer](/learn/vs-code-extension/design-the-services/graphql-api-designer/) in VS Code, as shown below.
+1. Define the `add` field, which returns an array of `CovidData` type to add an entry to the data source, using the [Ballerina GraphQL API Designer](/learn/vs-code-extension/design-the-services/graphql-api-designer/) in VS Code, as shown below.

     ![Create the mutation](/learn/images/featured-scenarios/write-a-graphql-api-with-ballerina/create-the-mutation.gif)